karmab/kcli/doc/index.rst

 -  config.yml generic configuration where you declare hypervisors/hosts
    ( we use the term *client*)
--  profiles.yml hosts your profile, where you combine things like memory, numcpus and all supported parameters into named profiles to create vms from
+-  profiles.yml hosts your profiles where you combine things like memory, numcpus and all supported parameters into named profiles to create vms from
 -  id_rsa/id_rsa.pub/id_dsa/id_dsa.pub You can also choose to store your